jdunkerley/jdunkerley/AWS Recipe Collection.md

 ![Too Many Recipe Cards](assets/recipe-cards/recipe-cards.jpg)

 Over the years, I have collected (read hoarded) hundreds of recipe cards from trips to the supermarket.
 I've generally kept them in folders so I can find them when I want but I want to do better.
-I'd love to be able search for them, find out commonly paired ingredients, work out cooking times.
+I'd love to be able to search for them, find out commonly paired ingredients, work out cooking times.

 Over the last few months, I have been working with serverless technologies in AWS both for hosting a secure HTML5 front end application and for ingesting and performing natural language processing on documents with the output being stored on [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 We have had a lot of success with these technologies.
 I thought I could probably use some of these ideas and make a way to hold all my recipe cards and have some fun along the way pushing different AWS technologies.